 - In "The Harvest of Kairos," Servalan is able to capture the Liberator, but Avon finds a lifeform that defends itself by projecting a mirror image of any attacker, but in a more powerful form.
 Servalan's scans show that Avon has somehow got hold of a powerful warship, and she abandons the Liberator in a panic.

 - In "Shadow," a crime boss is robbed and told to lie face down on the floor.
 A sensor device is left behind that triggers a recorded threat when he starts to move, making him think he's still being held at gunpoint.

 - In an episode of Breaking Bad, Walter White warns the people he's threatening that trained snipers are watching and ready to open fire, and on cue, a pair of laser dots appear on their chests.
 Once Walt's left the house, it's revealed the "snipers" are really a couple of numbskull acquaintances with laser pointers.

 - Colonel March of Scotland Yard: In "Hot Money", Colonel March gets the drop on a safecracker by jamming his finger into the middle of his back.
 The crook is convinced that it is a gun.

 - Doctor Who:

-- In "Victory of the Daleks" the Doctor convinces the Daleks that a jammie Dodger (a type of cookie) is a TARDIS self-destruct button.
+- "Victory of the Daleks": The Doctor convinces the Daleks that a jammie Dodger (a type of cookie) is a TARDIS self-destruct button.

 - In Lie to Me, Torres scares the hell out of a man in the rough part of town by walking aggressively, wearing a hefty jacket, and then shoving her hand into her pocket to grab something.
 She talks to the man, mentions how he's scared that she has a gun (which is intentional on her part), and then stops the charade and pulls out her card.